sttng/Interstella5555/readme.md

 ## Musician, Magician

-The DVDs have soft subtitles and a different framing in the intro compared to the BD and UMD.
+The DVDs have soft subtitles in the intro compared to the BD and UMD, which have these 'burnt in'.

 ![Musician, Magician](https://github.com/sttng/Interstella5555/blob/main/Musician_Magician.jpg "Musician, Magician")